11 Common Hair Problems And How To Fix Them

 2. Split Ends

 A split end is the splitting of the hair shaft at the tip of your hair.
-When the oil from the scalp does not reach the ends of the hair, they tend to dry out and split over time.
+There can be different types of split ends, based on the size and number of splits.
+These splits happen due to dryness or dehydration when the oils from the scalp do not reach the hair ends.
 The hair strands start to break at different points of your hair shaft.
 Detangling your hair aggressively, not conditioning your hair properly, and harsh environmental conditions can also lead to split ends.
 Improper hair care and some chemical treatments are other causes of split ends (5).

 Furthermore, too much hair coloring, heat styling, bleaching, perming, and sun exposure can damage your hair.
 Once the hair ends split, nothing can be done.
 The ends must be cut off and extra care must be taken with conditioning.
 Split ends dont go away on their own, and trimming is the best way to get rid of them.